 Digital Spying and the Law

 Going back to the NPR article, M reported her ex to the police and filed charges.
 He even admitted to placing the tracker on her car.
 But there was no way to prosecute.
-The car was still jointly owned, and as such, it was ruled he had the right to track its whereabouts.
-Even though he was, in reality, stalking his ex-wife.
-(If nothing else, this should serve as a reminder, if you receive something jointly owned in a divorce settlement, take the steps to transfer ownership into your name alone.
-It may require refinancing a loan or a similar process, but it can help you in the long run.)
+The car was still jointly owned, and as such, it was ruled he had the right to track its whereabouts, even though he was, in reality, stalking his ex-wife.

 Even things like spyware on a smartphone can be difficult to prove.
 The article notes that people often simply replace a device entirely.
 That fixes the privacy issue.
 But swapping out a phone also means they lack that key piece of evidence later on.